"Exultate produced a purity of sound worthy of King's College, Cambridge" - Rian Evans, The Guardian

 All Shall Be Well (2012)

-Exultate Singers' newest release, its first on the Naxos label features the title track by Roxanna Panufnik, offers connections and contrasts in music of devotion and consolation in a wide-ranging programme.
+Exultate Singers' first release on the Naxos label features the title track by Roxanna Panufnik, offers connections and contrasts in music of devotion and consolation in a wide-ranging programme.

 A Time For Singing (2008)